Swedish business fear return to high-tax past as elections near

 The Social Democrats have said the top rate on income could rise to 60 percent.
 Their likely coalition allies in the Green and Left parties may press to go further and their influence is a key concern for many in business.

-"We don't know how that bargaining will turn out - in a negotiation you have to give and take," said Johan Karlstrom, chief executive of Sweden's Skanska, the Nordic region's biggest construction group.
+"We don't know how that bargaining will turn out - in a negotiation you have to give and take," said Johan Karlstrom, chief executive of Sweden's Skanska (SKAb.ST), the Nordic region's biggest construction group.

 A WORD OF WARNING